-Throughout the course you are given specific readings as part of the teaching.
+Throughout the course you are given specific readings as part of the teaching which are accessible electronically.
 Information about, and links to, these appear in the VLE as necessary.

 For some texts older editions still contain the relevant information and students are welcome to discuss this, and other reading options, with the Tutors or Course Director.
 Background reading will greatly increase appreciation of the course.